 To finish things off in a stylish way, how about adding a cowhide chair mat, a wooden ceiling fan, or even a cute little bar cart with a rustic vibe for when you have guests over?

-Budget-Friendly Rustic Western Home Decor
+Budget-Friendly Ways to Add Western Decor

 You know, you can totally create a cool, rustic western vibe in your home without breaking the bank!
 I’ve managed to decorate entire rooms on a budget just by being creative with stuff I already own and checking out flea markets, thrift stores, and local crafters.
 The key is to focus on what you really want for your space: that authentic, textured, and character-filled look.